-As we continue our sermon series in Exodus with this week’s sermon, “Encountering I AM,” here's how you can be praying:
+As we continue our journey through Exodus this week, depicting God’s dwelling place, here's how you can be praying: